Have you recently noticed a huge drop in social media engagement? Suddenly, your social media activity doesn’t seem to show up at all.

 Basically, content that violates Facebook’s Community Standards will be removed from the site, while other undesirable content (like misleading information) may be less visible on Facebook or have a warning label placed on it.

-If Facebook is consistently “reducing” your content, that could be considered a type of shadowban.
+If Facebook is consistently reducing the reach of your content, that could be considered a type of shadowban.
+In some cases, Facebook will outright ban accounts that share ‘fake’ or ‘harmful’ content.

-The main thing you can do to trigger a shadowban on Facebook is to share links to fake or misleading information.
+The main step to avoid a Facebook shadowban is to avoid sharing links to fake or misleading information.
 Content on the site is checked by independent fact-checking organizations.

 Facebook also penalizes links from websites that its algorithm considers clickbait.
 Low-authority websites without a lot of inbound and outbound links that generate a lot of clicks on Facebook may be considered clickbait.